-ClickHouse Architecture vs StarRocks
+ClickHouse vs StarRocks

 ClickHouse is open source and can be deployed anywhere.
 Several vendors such as ClickHouse, the company, and Tinybird also offer cloud versions.
 Compute and storage are tightly coupled, although ClickHouse Cloud was rearchitected to decouple compute and storage.
 ClickHouse Cloud pricing is based on compute and storage usage.

 StarRocks is a high-performance OLAP database that can be deployed on the cloud or self managed.
 StarRocks does not separate compute and storage and offers limited options for resource isolation.
 It offers a robust set of features and high performance but requires considerable expertise to operate and scale.